tone-me/tone-me/README.md

   </a>
 </div>

-Our three-step process accepts a Chinese voice recording,determines the tones in the recording, and returns feedback on the correctness of the tones.
+Our three-step process accepts a Chinese voice recording, determines the tones in the recording, and returns feedback on the correctness of the tones.

 <ol>
   <li> <b>Audio Input.</b> Record an audio of yourself pronouncing a character, word, phrase or sentence.
 Specify what you want to say.</li>